RSS header - this is hidden

 Read More

-Topics: Performance Trends, Competition
+Performance Trends Competition

 The Physiology of Naps and the Impact on Athletic Performance

-Posted by Shelley Harper on Jul 14, 2017 9:43:00 AM
+By Shelley Harper on July 14, 2017

-Whether athletes incorporate naps into their daily routine or choose to opt for them when they're are overly exhausted, naps can have a profound affect on alertness and athletic performance.
+Whether athletes incorporate naps into their daily routine or choose to opt for them when they are overly exhausted, naps can have a profound effect on alertness and athletic performance.
 But when is the right time to nap and for how long?
 The answers to these questions depend on the individual, and the following will help athletes determine the perfect nap in terms of time and length that is best for them.

 Read More

-Topics: Competition
+Competition

 Which Sports Drink is Best for Athlete Performance?

-Posted by Shelley Harper on Jul 14, 2017 9:00:00 AM
+By Shelley Harper on July 14, 2017

 Lemon-lime, Fruit Punch, Cool Blue, Pomegranate-Berry, Grape--the list goes on.
 Today, sports drinks come in endless flavors, dozens of brands, and various sizes-making it a task choosing which one.
 The sports drink industry continues to grow, providing many different options for the elite athlete.
 From the low or zero-calorie options to new brands growing in popularity, the market is larger than ever.